How To POST JSON Data with PHP cURL

-When building a web application, it is often necessary to send data between different servers or services.
+If you are creating any web application, it is often necessary to send data between different servers.
 JSON is a popular format for representing data in a structured way, and the cURL library in PHP provides an easy way to send JSON data over HTTP.
 In this article, we will show you how to POST JSON data with PHP cURL.

-How To POST JSON Data with PHP cURL
+How to POST JSON Data using PHP cURL

-Follow the following steps to post json data using curl in PHP; is as follows:
+Follow the below given 3 simple steps, you can receive or post JSON data using curl in PHP; is as follows:

 • Step 1: Set up the JSON data